estryker/coderclub/lessons/lesson5.md

 # User Input/Output and Variables, Arrays

+## Review - functions
+For those who did the pond game, what functions were there?

+* scan(degrees)
+* cannon(degrees,distance)

+Or maybe you remember from the drawing, the flower function

+**We will revisit functions later in Ruby

 ## Hands on Lesson

 Now, instead of index cards with pre-written inputs/outputs, let the students put their input on the board.
 Write on the board: Name: with a box around it to lead into using variables.

 Pick 3 (or more) students to answer the question: 'What is your name?'.
-Once they write their names, write 'Hello <name>' underneath on the board.
+Once they write their names, have a 4th student say: 'Hello <name>' underneath on the board.

 ## Ruby